4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     This file controls the automated networking tool.
     *   `main_search_words`: Keywords like "Open Networker" or "LION" used to find networking-oriented profiles.
     *   `additional_search_words`: Keywords to narrow down the search to your specific field (e.g., "ai", "ml", "data science").
-    The bot will search for every combination of these words and attempt to connect with users whose profiles indicate they are open networkers (while intelligently skipping those where the keyword only appears in "mutual connections").
+    The bot will search for every combination of these words and attempt to connect with users whose profiles indicate they are open networkers (while intelligently skipping those profiles where the keywords appear only in "mutual connections").

 5.  **Resume files for LLM (`data/resumes/resume_text.txt` and `data/resumes/structured_resume.yaml`):**
     Resume text must contain information about your first and last names and your gender (that is necessary for the correct work of anonymization functions).